跳到主要内容

 • the time to send the packet.

-• the time sender process the ACK.
+• the time the sender processes the ACK.

 Round-trip-time estimation: try to estimate the time which can’t exactly get but approximately approach.